 Don’t be that travel nurse who brings everything and the kitchen sink to her first assignment.
 You don’t need six pairs of the same shoes and delicate stemware.
 Most importantly, remember that you’ll have to unpack everything yourself, too!

 Considering that your assignment will only be for a few months, pare down your items to the essentials.
+Read our tips for packing for your first assignment.
 Pick your favorite functional and comfortable clothes and shoes.
 Use a laptop as a TV and schedule a grocery delivery for after you arrive.
 You can purchase essentials like garbage cans, a shower curtain and other items after you get to your new place.

 Use free resources like The Gypsy Nurse group on Facebook so you can tap into nurses familiar with the area.
 You can get tips, advice and you may even find a few friends!
 At Travel Nurse Across America, we have great resources like another blog titled “What Travel Nurses Wish They’d Known Before Taking Their First Assignments” that can give you an idea about what to know before you go and who to connect with.

 Arrive three to five days in advance of your start date so you have time to move in and acclimate to your new town.
 You’ll want to find a grocery store, gas station and cafe near home.
 Drive or take public transportation to the hospital or clinic so you get used to the route.
 Ask for a tour of the hospital and to meet your supervisor and team before you start so you become more comfortable.
 That way, you can start your first day feeling comfortable and calm.